AndrewJetLee/e-commerce-app-v2/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-**Note:** The client can run independently from the server.
+**Note:** The client can run independently from the REST API server.
 The only features you will not be able to manage are anything related to user creation and authentication (registration, login, edit cart, etc...).
+To enable these features, start up the REST API server in https://github.com/AndrewJetLee/e-commerce-app-v2-api.

 <!-- USAGE EXAMPLES -->
 ## Usage